KingImereda/JBC-Database-Project/README.md

 ```

 ## DATABASE NORMALIZATION.
-After successfully migrating the data from an source file into a Database Table-CC_Data, and conducting Data Validation, Cleaning and Quality Check.
-I noticed that the  data is Denormalize(Serve multiple Purpose  i.e. It contain information about the Customer, Customer_Location, Merchant & Transaction, Which is an anomaly).
+After successfully migrating the data from a source file into a Database Table-CC_Data, and conducting Data Validation, Cleaning and Quality Check.
+I noticed that the  data is Denormalize(Serve multiple Purpose  i.e. It contains information about the Customer, Customer_Location, Merchant & Transaction, Which is an anomaly).

 A database table should only serve a single purpose , hence the Denormalize table is Normalize by breaking it into Customer, Merchant, Customer-Location, Transaction Table.
 This brings me to the next step-Data Normalization.

 Data Normalizatiom is the process of breaking down a large table into smaller, related tables to reduce duplication and ensure that data is stored in a consistent and efficient manner.
-Normalization optimize the database design by creating a single purpose for each table .
+Normalization optimizes the database design by creating a single purpose for each table .
 This helps prevent Insert, Update and Delete errors or inconsistencies in the database development.

 #### Back-UP initial table before commencing the Normalization Process.